WEB a

 and tab-style column alignment.
 But not mobile friendly, just baked whitespace at 80ch like RFCs -

-Unicode and ascii that work together; good use of color and graphics; plaintext and curl and other data support (not just html); uses source code pro font -
+Unicode and ASCII that work together; good use of color and graphics; plaintext and curl and other data support (not just HTML) -

 for inline file tree.
-Lots of divs though -
+Sort of a div soup tho -

 Blockquote in footer achieves a vertical line of>